Mu2e/Offline/README.md

 This branch was created for the Mu2e-II Sensitivity and Simulations Group for the Mu2e-II Snowmass 2021 White Paper.

 The code is written on top of Mu2e Offline.
-Although we maintain a connection to Mu2e Offlie, this branch will mostly be maintained by the **co-Convenors** of the Mu2e-II Snowmass 2021 Sensitivity Estimate working group:
+Although we maintain a connection to Mu2e Offline, this branch will mostly be maintained by the **co-Convenors** of the Mu2e-II Snowmass 2021 Sensitivity Estimate working group:

 **Lisa Goodenough, Sophie Middleton and Yuri Oksukian**.